 Although we are unable to provide feedback to individual entrants, the Moot Masters have produced a short note setting out general comments, pointers on common mistakes, and top tips for moot entries in the future.
 Those unsuccessful in progressing to the second round this year are encouraged to enter again next year, if they remain eligible.

 The FTB Kingsland Cup and Moot Prize competition has been running annually since 2011.
 Below is a list of all previous winners.

-Week commencing 8 April 2024: Publication of Final Problem
+Week commencing 8 April 2024: Publication of Final Round problem

 The Grand Final of the Kingsland Cup and Prize Moot, was held on 10 July 2023 in the Old Court Room of Lincoln's Inn.
 It was judged by Sir Keith Lindblom, Senior President of Tribunals.
 Iason Pafitis and Ruari Clarke (City Law School) were the winners.
 The runners-up were Henry Screaton and Alex Miller (City Law School).

 The final round problem can be found here.